Rasmus Schüller

-Rasmus Vilhelm Schüller (born 18 June 1991) is a Finnish professional footballer who plays as a midfielder for Djurgården.
+Rasmus Vilhelm Schüller (born 18 June 1991) is a Finnish professional footballer who plays as a midfielder for Danish 2nd Division club Vendsyssel FF.

 Club career

 Early career

 Schüller began his career at FC Kasiysi, a club based in his hometown Espoo.
 Later he moved on to rivals HooGee.

 FC Honka

 Schüller made his debut in an FC Honka jersey during the 2008 Finnish League Cup.
 He played in his first Premier Division match in August 2008 against RoPS.
 In December 2008, Schüller signed a contract with Honka that would have kept him in Espoo until the end of the 2011 season.

 Schüller scored his first league goal for FC Honka in June 2009, less than a week after his 18th birthday, when his team came out victorious from a match against Kuopion Palloseura.
 Schüller scored on his debut in European club competitions, netting his team's second goal of the game when FC Honka beat Welsh side Bangor City FC in the Europa League on 16 July 2009.
 In August 2009, Schüller scored his second league goal for FC Honka and was named man of the match when he helped his team to a 3–1 victory over Tampere United.

 On 22 September 2009, it was announced that Schüller had put pen to paper for a new deal until the end of the 2012 season.